732nd Airlift Squadron: Reconnaissance operations

 The squadron was reactivated at Dobbins Air Force Base in June 1952 as the 332nd Tactical Reconnaissance Squadron and equipped with RB-26 Invader photographic reconnaissance aircraft when the 94th Bombardment Wing replaced the 902d Reserve Training Wing at Dobbins.
 The reserve mobilization for the Korean War had left the reserve without aircraft, and the squadron only began receiving aircraft in July.
 In addition to its primary aircraft and obsolescent North American P-51 Mustangs, the squadron also operated a variety of trainers and transports.

-In the mid-1950s, the Air Force determined that all reserve units shoulld be designed to augment the regular forces in the event of a national emergency.
+In the mid-1950s, the Air Force determined that all reserve units should be designed to augment the regular forces in the event of a national emergency.
 However, there were six reserve flying training wings, including the 8711th Pilot Training Wing at Scott Air Force Base, Illinois, that had no mobilization mission.
 On 18 May 1955, the 8711th and other reserve training wings were discontinued and replaced by tactical wings.
 The squadron moved to Scott, where it once again became the 331st Bombardment Squadron and replaced its reconnaissance model B-26s with tactical bomber versions.